 Filling out a short form that you can pick up from reception and popping it in the suggestions box in the waiting room.

 Completing the Friends and Family Test which is included as an on-line survey at the bottom of this page.

 How are we doing?

 Please note that we have a practice meeting once a month.
 These meetings are held on a Tuesday afternoon between 12.30 and 3.30pm.
-Boundary and City Road are therefore closed during these hours but please do telephone the practice if you need to see a doctor urgently.
+Our Booth Street West and City Road sites are therefore closed during these hours but please do telephone the practice if you need to see a doctor urgently.
 Your call will be answered by the out of hours service.

 IMPORTANT INFORMATION FOR PATIENTS